Saturday, March 23, 2019

 1900 Building, 1900 Shawnee Mission Parkway, Mission Woods, Kansas 66205

 Called “a genuine musician,” by Isaac Stern, Dang Thai Son is one of the great outstanding musicians of our time.
 Since winning the Chopin Competition, his international career has taken him to more than 40 countries and into such renowned concert halls as Lincoln Center (New York), Barbican Center (London), Salle Pleyel (Paris), Herculessaal (Munich), Concertgebouw (Amsterdam), Opera House (Sydney), and Suntory Hall (Tokyo).
-On his program is Schubert Sonata in C Major D.840 as well as piano works by Chopin.
+His program will include works by Chopin and Debussy.

 Dang is regarded as a masterful interpreter of the works of Chopin and French repertoire.
 He has performed extensively in top concert halls and with major orchestras around the world, and has enjoyed collaborations with artists ranging from Vladimir Ashkenazy to Pinchas Zukerman.

 Dang rose to prominence in 1980 when he won first prize and the gold medal at the X Warsaw International Chopin Piano Competition, the first major international competition won by an Asian pianist.